A “get out of jail free” card?

-In how-not-to-handle-sensitive-data news, the UK government is bracing for a week full of fallout after it kinda, well, misplaced a database of its entire prisoner population.
+In how-not-to-handle-sensitive-data news, the UK government is bracing for a week full of fallout after it kind of, well, misplaced a database of its entire prisoner population.
 Whoops.

-The blame, as the poor public relations people at the Home Office explain it, falls upon a contractor who lost a memory stick — one that happened to hold records for every single prisoner in both England and Wales.
-Just to clarify: No, it wasn’t stolen.
+As the poor public relations people at the Home Office explain it, the blame falls upon a contractor who lost a memory stick — one that happened to hold records for every single prisoner in both England and Wales.
+To clarify: No, it wasn’t stolen.
 There was no high-tech hack involved.
 The guy freakin’ lost it.

 “Uh, was that thing important?
 I wish someone would have told me beforehand,” we imagine the fella stammered as he realized it wasn’t just a fun rectangle toy he’d fumbled.